-Research will reveal conflicting reports regarding the early 3.2 models.
+The research will reveal conflicting reports regarding the early 3.2 models.
 Some owners swear by them vowing never to touch another brand while others have had endless electrical gremlins, cooling hoses popping off, and catastrophic engine failures.
 Then there’s the known oil pump priming issue you want to be aware of.

 The automatic transmission also seems to be a bit touch and go on the early 2013 models.
-It all depends who you speak to and which year models you’re referring to on the 3.2.
+It all depends on who you speak to and which year models you’re referring to on 3.2.
 Earlier models are a bit finicky

 With that being said the 3.2 can rack up 200k miles and more, depending on how it was maintained and driven.
 Make sure you get one with an extended warranty.